estubbings/summer-bursary-project/README.md

 The aim of this project is to use cluster analysis techniques and spatial mapping to investigate how levels of deprivation vary across England.

-This project uses the most recent official statistics (June 2025) for English Indices of Deprivation (IoD), published by the Ministry of Housing, Communities & Government in September 2019.
+This project uses the most recent official statistics (June 2025) for English Indices of Deprivation (IoD), published by the Ministry of Housing, Communities & Government (MHCG) in September 2019.

 The link to the deployed website is here: https://estubbings.github.io/summer-bursary-project